696-eth/evmavericks-weekly/README.md

 * Lots of activity in the #creators channel!
 Never done any art but wanna try doing it for the first time and need some pointers?
 Come thru!

-* Degen chat has beeng going just...insane!
+* Degen chat has being going just...insane!
 Thousands of messages on some days!
 Some are making money!
 Others are wondering how those are making money 😅 Some wholesome chats too <3

 * Some talk and alpha in #game-fi

 ---